Al-Walid II: Caliphate

 Al-Walid succeeded to the throne on the death of Hisham on 6 February 743.
 As heir, al-Walid was known for his open-handedness.
 As caliph, he took special care of the crippled and blind, increasing their stipend.
 He named his two sons, al-Hakam and Uthman, to succeed him in that order as documented by a letter dated 21 May 743 in al-Tabari.
-Tabari also quotes a number of al-Walid's poems.
+Al-Tabari also quotes a number of al-Walid's poems.

 Al-Walid at first confirmed Nasr ibn Sayyar as governor of Khurasan.
 However, bribed by Yusuf ibn Umar, the caliph dismissed him.
 Al-Walid appointed his uncle Yusuf ibn Muhammad governor of Medina.
 At the same time, Yahya ibn Zayd, the son of Zayd ibn Ali, was found in Khurasan.
 Nasr urged him to present himself to the caliph, to maintain Islamic unity.
 However, Yahya chose another path and after initial victory was slain.

 Al-Walid put Sulayman ibn Hisham in prison.
 Such a deed, as well as his reputed drinking, singing and immorality aroused opposition.
 Al-Walid was fond of versifying and he arranged horse races.
 The upright Yazid ibn al-Walid spoke against the new ruler's moral laxity.
 A group began plotting his assassination.
 When approached, Khalid ibn Abdallah al-Qasri declined to join in and even cautioned al-Walid.
 However, his vague warning aroused al-Walid's ire.
 He imprisoned Khalid and then gave him to Yusuf ibn Umar for fifty million dirhams.
 Yusuf tortured and killed Khalid.
 This intensely angered many of al-Walid's own relatives.

-During the reign of al-Walid II, Yazid ibn al-Walid spoke out against Walid's "immorality" which included discrimination on behalf of the Banu Qays Arabs against Yemenis and non-Arab Muslims, and Yazid received further support from the Qadariya and Murji'iya.
+During the reign of al-Walid II, Yazid ibn al-Walid spoke out against al-Walid's "immorality" which included discrimination on behalf of the Qaysi Arabs against Yemenis and non-Arab Muslims, and Yazid received further support from the Qadariyyah and Murji'ah.

 Hearing of the plot, Marwan ibn Muhammad wrote from Armenia urging a more prudent course of action, one more promising for the stability of the state and the preservation of the Umayyad house.
 This was disregarded and many armed men moved into Damascus.

 Death

 Yazid slipped into Damascus and deposed al-Walid in a coup, following this up with a disbursement of funds from the treasury.
 The caliph was besieged in a castle outside the city.
 He fought well, but on April 16, 744, at Al-Aghdaf, in modern Jordan, he was defeated and killed by the forces of Sulayman ibn Hisham.
 He was succeeded by his cousin Yazid III.

-According to Yazid's own account, Yazid sent Abd al-Aziz ibn al-Hajjaj to meet Walid at al-Bakhra.
+According to Yazid's own account, Yazid sent Abd al-Aziz ibn al-Hajjaj to meet Al-Walid at al-Bakhra.
 'Abd al-Aziz offered to set up a tribal assembly (shura) to decide the future of the realm.
-Walid rejected this offer and attacked, by which action he lost his life.
+Al-Walid rejected this offer and attacked, by which action he lost his life.